 Creating a Brand Identity in the Digital Era: 13 Key Factors

-(August 12, 2013) In the Digital Era, creating a brand identity for a new enterprise or rebranding an existing organization poses a unique set of challenges.
-This post suggests 13 key factors that should be considered to maximize the likelihood of success.
+In the Digital Era, creating a brand identity for a new enterprise or rebranding an existing organization poses a unique set of challenges.
+This article suggests 13 key factors that should be considered to maximize the likelihood of success.
 The factors are derived from the successful and failed (re)branding efforts of others, our own brand management experiences, and lessons learned from a rebranding initiative in early 2013.
+(August 12, 2013)

 Author: Courtney Hunt

 Creating a new brand identity and/or rebranding an existing organization has never been easy, but doing so in the Digital Era creates a unique set of challenges that many people are either unaware of or tend to underestimate.

 As much as people complain about – and perhaps even hate – all the crazy, made-up names that abound in cyberspace (e.g., HootSuite, TweetDeck, FourSquare, HubSpot, Yammer), the simple reality is that the digital environment basically forces organizations to create new terms to represent their brand identities.
 Although simple, generic and/or long descriptive names can work in the physical world, they don’t work in cyberspace for two primary reasons:

 - Once someone grabs a url and/or other digital identities, it’s not available for anyone else to use.

 - Digital brand identities have to be short.
 Yes, it’s possible to create acronyms from longer names, but they are often meaningless and unmemorable when taken out of context.